Programme Highlights

 Christina will explain how the venue hire team have built a lucrative business area for English Heritage featuring a range of third party events, a small but successful wedding business, and an expanding filming offer working with Netflix, Amazon, Disney and more.

-Find out how The Box was able to re-open and honour all venue hire bookings, just two days after discovering their third party caterer was going into administration.
+Find out how The Box, Plymouth was able to re-open and honour all venue hire bookings, just two days after discovering their third party caterer was going into administration.
 They now operate in-house with a stronger offer that better reflects The Box’s values – and makes money.
 Kate will discuss the immediate crisis management and longer-term development of a sustainable in-house catering solution within a Local Authority environment.

 Insole Court generates the majority of its income through venue hire and catering.
 Discover how investing time and energy in the smaller income streams can make a big difference to the bottom line, with practical tips and useful insights into the charity’s fresh approach to events, tours, filming, retail, membership and fundraising.